Crisp and Co. Banner Image

 Are there any differences between a Conditional Order and the Decree Nisi?

-The main difference between the previous Decree Nisi and a Conditional Order are the relevant timescales.
+The main difference between the previous Decree Nisi and a Conditional Order is the relevant timescales.
 Previously, you could apply for a decree nisi as soon as you received the acknowledgement of service from the respondent (the person who did not submit the divorce application).

 Now, you are no longer able to apply for a Conditional Order until 20 weeks after the Divorce Application has been issued by the court.
 This ‘cooling off’ period has been introduced to provide separating couples with a chance to reflect on their divorce and to be sure that they are making the right decision.